GlareDB/glaredb.github.io/_glaredb/node.md

 await con.sql("select * from cloud_table").show();
 ```

-Connecting to a Cloud deployment via the [Node.js] library enables [Hybrid
+Connecting to [GlareDB Cloud] with Node.js enables [Hybrid execution].
+Queries
-execution] which allows queries to use the resources of both the remote
-deployment and local machine.
+are optimized to use cloud and local compute resources.

 ### Querying data